StallionCMS/stablehand/README.md

         install('mysql-community-server')
 ```

-The line `local['wget'][...] & FG` comes from from the excellent [plumbum](http://plumbum.readthedocs.io/) python library, which makes it super easy to run external commands from python.
-Stablehand makes extensive use of plumbum so if you use stablehand you should definitely thoroughly read the docs for plumbum.
+The line `local['wget'][...] & FG` comes from from the excellent [plumbum](http://plumbum.readthedocs.io/) Python library, which makes it super easy to run external commands from Python.
+Stablehand makes extensive use of plumbum.
+If you use stablehand you should definitely thoroughly read the docs for plumbum.

 The trade-off is that feature definitions for Stablehand will be less portable across operating systems than will be recipes or playbooks for Puppet or Ansible.
 However, I have found that portability is not an issue I care about.
 Most developers specialize in a particular operating system for a given project.
 I have found if I am just trying to solve for my own projects, it takes me mere minutes to create a Stablehand feature from scratch, and then it is very easy to debug and customize it according to my exact needs.
 This is much more efficient than using an off-the-shelf Ansible playbook which is easy to start from but harder to customize.